 Three Phase Properties

-If you own a three phase property, you’re technically able to install both single and three phase inverters.
+If you own a property with three phase power, you’re technically able to install both single and three phase compatible inverters.
 However, because network operators will not allow an imbalance across the phases, you’ll either have to install three single phase inverters for each phase, or one three phase inverter that will work across all three phases.

 Regardless of whether your home or business is single or three phase, Australia is one of the best countries in the world to install solar power.

-Infinite Energy stock single and three phase inverters from SMA, Fronius, SolarEdge and ABB.
+Infinite Energy stock single and three phase inverters from SMA, Fronius, SolarEdge, Sungrow and Canadian Solar.
 We have chosen these brands as they are reputable manufacturers, dedicated to producing inverters of the highest quality and efficiency.

 We can help you decide the best inverter size and brand for your home or business, ensuring you receive the best possible return on your investment.
 For a no obligation quote, click here for a call-back or call us on 1300 074 669.